room101-dev/Grand-Ultimate-BTC-Hacker/readme.txt

 This is the automated script to continously run your miner's who control the gpu cards, I like to reset every 20minutes and use another address template, reset the private key scan every 100M keys is a good-idea, and use a random seed so the random number generator never runs the same.

+make-bin.sh

+This is an example of making the .bin file for the binchk ( in hex2blf ) this is the fast way to 100% ask is an H160 here or not, no file search required, don't use 'grep' for anything, if you must, use the perl binary2.pl, its pretty good.
+Note all these search engines require that you pre-sort your data, and make it unique, so "sort -uniq bigdata.hex > bigdata-uniq.hex", on a 500gb file, reduced to a 100GB file, is a major super-computer task, your system needs massive NVME drives and large 32+ GB ram for caching.

+Examples of how all this is used is in the loop2.sh file, where miner is called, and then results analyzed, an then repeated every 20 minutes in this example.

 ****The generic file folder map is